Move Forward Guide

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse

-The following articles provide some of the best scientific evidence related to physical therapy treatment of below-knee amputation.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
+The following articles provide some of the best scientific evidence related to physical therapy treatment of transtibial amputation.
+The articles report recent research and give an overview of the standards of practice for treatment of it both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.